 Grays Thurrock, Essex

--Critically-acclaimed pressed CD (not CD-R) out now.
-Monochrome, matt, gatefold card packaging.
-Available below from Norman Records store-
+-Pressed CD (not CD-R) available from Norman Records store-

-All music including drum parts and sound design created entirely from scratch using analogue and digital hardware synths, tape bouncing and self-sampling.
-I don't use any ready-made sample library beats, loops, music, sounds or effects.
+All music including all drum parts and sound design written and created from scratch using analogue and digital hardware synths and drum machines, tape bouncing and self-sampling.
+I don't use any lazy ready-made loops, drums or sample libraries.

 All music written and produced by Chris Sharp.